MGC Challenge

 Reduce energy use intensity for public buildings.

-10. Develop a plan to upgrade/retrofit municipal buildings to improve energy efficiency.
+10. Develop a plan to upgrade/retrofit municipal/county buildings to improve energy efficiency.

-11. Upgrade/retrofit at least one municipal building in the last year to increase energy efficiency.
+11. Upgrade/retrofit at least one municipal/county building in the last year to increase energy efficiency.

-12. Complete upgrades/retrofits of all municipal buildings to increase energy efficiency and help meet decarbonization targets.
+12. Complete upgrades/retrofits of all municipal/county buildings to increase energy efficiency and help meet decarbonization targets.

 13. Develop a plan to upgrade/retrofit publicly owned affordable housing to improve energy efficiency.*